peco/peco/README.md

 By default configuration file in ~/.peco/config.json will be searched.
 You may also pass an arbitrary filename via the --rcfile option

-Currently only keymaps are supported:
+Currently keymaps and styles are supported.

+## Keymaps

 ```json
 {